Dondonn/gobi_eQTL/README.md

-# It's for the eQTL part from GOBI
+# eQTL part from GOBI